yaser2us/dynamo/README.md

 ## Rendering Callback
 *dynamo* gives us freedom to manage element rendering.
 For example, like below, we can introduce function to customize rendering.

-From legacy version of dynamo, we had to pass dictionary, however we can pass rendering function to have more customization such as injecting **Container**.
+From legacy version of *dynamo*, we had to pass dictionary, however we can pass rendering function to have more customization such as injecting **Container**.

 ```jsx
 const renderComponent = (type, propsItems) => {